Axis-Fi/axis-core/design/FEATURES.md

 -   The auction (specifically the type) specifies _how_ the lot is being sold

-Market

--   This term was used in the V1 protocol
--   `Auction` is a more expansive term that encompasses the functionality in the V2 protocol

 Quote Token

--   The token that is offered by the bidder in return for the payout token
+-   The token that is offered by the bidder and received by the seller in return for the base token

-Payout Token
+Base Token

--   The token that is provided to the bidder as a payment for the quote token
+-   The token that is provided to the bidder in exchange for the quote token
--   A payout token is used when the payout is non-vesting, where the payout token is transferred at the time of auction settlement
+-   If the auction is for a derivative of the base token, then the bidder receives the derivative on purchase or settlement instead of the base token.

 Derivative Token

--   A form of a payout token that is used when the payout vests over time
+-   A derivative of a base token that a bidder may receive instead of the base token for an auction

-### Actions
+## Actions

+Auction

+-   Create an auction for a lot starting immediately or at some point in the future.

+Cancel Auction

+-   Ends the auction immediately/prematurely
+-   Further capacity cannot be sold nor bids/purchases accepted
+-   Valid for all auction types
+-   In the case of a batch auction, the auction can only be cancelled before it starts.

+Curate

+-   Accept proposed curation of an auction.
+Curation is where a third-party vouches for an auction issuer.
+They may receive a fee.

 Purchase